 On the 3rd and 4th of September 2016 the OSCE Academy hosted the 3rd alumni reunion in Bishkek.
-Over 90 graduates from Central Asian countries and Afghanistan have participated in the event.
+110 graduates from Central Asian countries and Afghanistan have participated in the event.
 The OSCE Academy pays a lot of attention to its alumni community.
 As of September 2016 the overall number of Academy graduates is 331 and this number is growing steadily.

 The Director of the OSCE Academy, Pal Dunay opened the conference and expressed his sincere gratitude to participants for their support and solidarity.
 He also thanked the OSCE Centre in Bishkek and the Norwegian Institute of International Affairs (NUPI) as they are playing very important role in developing the alumni community and also supporting alumni activities financially.
 "Through your qualities we are attracting people to teach and study at the OSCE Academy.
 You are our ambassadors" - Dr Dunay addressed the Academy's graduates during his welcome speech.